TransGlobe Energy Corporation Announces Director/PDMR Shareholdings - Up News Info

 AIM & TSX: “TGL” & NASDAQ: “TGA”

 CALGARY, Alberta, Dec.
-09, 2020 (GLOBE NEWSWIRE) — TransGlobe Energy Corporation (“TransGlobe” or the “Company”) announces that it was notified on December 4, 2020 that Ross Clarkson acquired common shares as follows.
+15, 2020 (GLOBE NEWSWIRE) — TransGlobe Energy Corporation (“TransGlobe” or the “Company”) announces that it was notified on December 11, 2020 that Randy Neely acquired common shares as follows.

 |PDMR